-16. Events subsequent to reporting date
+17. Events subsequent to reporting date

-The Directors are not aware of any matter or circumstance not otherwise dealt with in the financial statements that has significantly or may significantly affect the operations of the Company.
+Other than as addressed above the Directors are not aware of any matter or circumstance not otherwise dealt with in the financial statements (refer to 19.
+Related party transactions) that has significantly or may significantly affect the operations of the Company.

-17. Financial Risk Management
+18. Financial Risk Management